brugr9/UEPluginVolumeCreator/README.md

 * Values Of Interest Actor:
   * Type: Values Of Interest Actor `BP_VOI` instance as Object Reference
   * Default Value: `none`
-  * Info: Mandatory, data to which the transfer function Curve is applied
+  * Description: Mandatory, data to which the transfer function Curve is applied

 #### 4.4.2.
 DVR User Widget